Charitable Street Collection Permits

-Online - alternatively if you are applying from within a European Member State you can apply on the business link website using the following link - Apply online for a Charitable Street Collection Permit
+Online - alternatively if you are applying from within a European Member State you can apply on the Government GOV.UK website using the following link - Apply online for a Charitable Street Collection Permit

 There is no charge for a charitable street collection permit.

 When you are filling in your form, please remember that we need at least 28 days to deal with your application.
 We may not be able to issue permits without the full 28 days and all applications should be determined within 60 days of receipt of all the information necessary to determine the application.

 Tacit consent means that if we have not dealt with applications within the target period then the application can be deemed to have been granted/approved.

 Please note that tacit consent does NOT apply in respect of charitable street collection permits as it is in the public interest that the local authority considers and processes all applications.

 Guidance and Advice

 Our FAQs page provides more information on charitable street collection permits.